When you start a taste bud discovery of what can become fascinating dishes for a modernized American palate, the world is a diversified place.

 How does it taste?

-According to people who have tried it mention salty-sour taste.
+People who have tried it mention a salty-sour taste.

 Did you like our top 10 gross foods list make sure to let us know in the comments below.